aces/Loris/docs/HelpStyleGuide.md

 LORIS is used by scientific community worldwide, including countries where English is a second, or even third language.
 Therefore, it is important that LORIS documentation (help text, setup guides, etc.) be written in a way that it comprehensible by people with limited knowledge and understanding of English language and expression.

-Please note, this is NOT about “dumbing things down”.
-It’s simply about using the most direct language and tone to get the information across to the user in the least amount of time, with the least amount of friction.
-The quicker a user understands something, the happier they are, the more trust they have with the software, and the less silly questions you can expect to get to the dev mailing list!
+This means using more direct language and tone to get information across to the user in the least amount of time, with the least amount of friction.
+The quicker a user understands something, the happier they are.
+Easily understandable documentation also builds trust in the software, in addition to decreasing the amount of support questions we get.

 * Use second person point of view rather than third
   * i.e. “This module allows *you* to browse…” (rather than “This module allows *users* to browse…”)